Benndot/Connect-X-Pygame/ReadMe.md

 have also been implemented.
 A turn system between the user and a randomly selecting computer opponent is fully implemented.
 Win/loss checks are implemented both for the player and the CPU.

-A simple post-game screen currently exists, tell the user the outcome of the game.
+A simple post-game screen currently exists, playing a short sound clip and telling the user the outcome of the game.
 This will be more fully featured eventually.
 The board resets after a game ends, so the game loop is now fully functional.

 ### TODO

 Create a pause between win/loss/tie move and the user being brought the post-game screen

-win / loss / tie sound effects or jingles

-Sound effects for hovering and clicking cells during the opponents turn

 Polish/complete the pre-game / rules display screen, particularly the "no" option